H.E.S.S. is a system of Imaging Atmospheric Cherenkov Telescopes for the

 The file http://www.mpi-hd.mpg.de/hfm/HESS/public/HESS_catalog.htm.

-This Browse table, first created in April 2008, contains the
+This database table, first created in April 2008, contains the H.E.S.S.

-H.E.S.S. source list created by Dr. W. Hofmann and is based on the html table
+source list created by Dr. W. Hofmann and is based on the HTML table at

 is updated regularly and this HEASARC table will be updated within one week